starcitizen-lug/knowledge-base/wiki/Home.md

 > - If you wish to use the new Proton integration in Lutris, see below for umu Proton migration steps
 > - Note that [umu](https://github.com/Open-Wine-Components/umu-launcher/releases) has not yet seen a stable release
 > - We currently recommend using either your `system wine` or `wine-staging`, which can be installed using [our Helper](https://github.com/starcitizen-lug/lug-helper)
+> - If switching to one of these from a GE runner, CLI mode must be enabled in Lutris
+>   - Right click the game -> Configure -> System options -> CLI mode

 > [!tip]
 > (Aug 25, 2024) **Lutris umu Proton/Protonfixes Migration**